coldshrine/study-notes/books/designing-data-intensive-applications.md

 Total order broadcast:
 * Reliable delivery: If a message is delivered to one node, it is delivered to all nodes.
 * Totally ordered delivery: Mesages are delivered to every node in the same order.

+ZooKeeper and etcd implement total order broadcast.

+If every message represents a write to the database, and every replica processes the same writes in the same order, then the replcias will remain consistent with each other (_state machine replication_).